riolubruh/YABDP4Nitro/README.md

 ![avatar decorations](https://github.com/riolubruh/YABDP4Nitro/assets/54255074/54597f3e-b115-44dd-9804-3aee5d9c99b3)

 Clicking one of these avatar decorations will copy the invisible 3y3-encoded data into your clipboard.
-<br>Now follow one of the following methods to apply the avatar decoration to your profile:
+<br>Now follow one or both of the following methods to apply the avatar decoration to your profile:

 <details>
  <summary>
  Custom Status
 </summary>
- Now that you have the 3y3 encoded data in your clipboard, close settings by pressing Escape or hitting the button labeled ESC in the top right.
+ Now that you have the 3y3 encoded data in your clipboard:

+ Close settings by pressing Escape or hitting the button labeled ESC in the top right.

  Click on your profile in the bottom left to open this menu: